 - 1. When landing or boating a fish the leader, if used, should be in hand before it is gaffed. - 2.
-The catch will not be deemed caught until the fish is weighed.
-The intention is that all angling regulations & rules including equipment used to entice, hook, fight, land and secure the catch must comply with all IGFA International Angling Rules & NZSFC fishing rules until the fish has been weighed.
-Once a fish is gaffed it cannot be tagged and released. - 3.
-In the event of a fish being tagged for releasing the leader should be in hand when the tag is inserted into the fish.
+Time of Capture For the purposes of competitions or awards, time of capture shall be when the fish is boated or landed (weighed fish) or is successfully tagged and released or released. - 2a.
+The catch will not be confirmed as caught until the fish is weighed or the tag card is presented.
+The intention is that all angling regulations & rules, including equipment used, to entice, hook, fight, land and secure the catch must comply with all IGFA International Angling rules & NZSFC fishing rules until the fish has been weighed or tagged and released.
+Once a fish is gaffed it cannot be tagged and released.

+- 3. In the event of a fish being tagged for releasing the leader should be in hand when the tag is inserted into the fish.
 When the tag is inserted the catch is deemed complete.
-The leader then can be intentionally cut as close to the fish as possible, or the hooks removed, or the fish releases itself.

-- 4. In the event of a fish being released without tagging the fish is deemed caught and released when the leader is in hand and the leader is intentionally cut as close to the fish as possible, or the hook is removed. - 5.
-A fish that has been tagged and the leader in hand still uncut and attached to the fish, may be gaffed and weighed if the angler considers that it is unlikely to survive or for any other reason.
+The leader then can be intentionally cut as close to the fish as possible, or the hooks removed, or the fish releases itself. - 4.
+In the event of a fish being released without tagging the fish is deemed caught and released when the leader is in hand and the leader is intentionally cut as close to the fish as possible, or the hook is removed. - 5.
+A fish that has been tagged and the leader in hand still uncut and attached to the fish, maybe gaffed and weighed if the angler considers that it is unlikely to survive or for any other reason.
 The tag must remain in the fish until it is weighed and then removed and returned to the tag card. - 6.
 When fly fishing it is not necessary to have the leader in hand and when a fish is released without tagging the fish should be within tagging or gaffing distance when released